DerLinne/core-platform/00_documents/Admin-guides/INSTALL.md

 The deployment is done via Ansible, using this [Helm chart](https://gitlab.com/berlintxl/futr-hub/platform/data-platform-k8s/-/tree/master/03_setup_k8s_platform/files/helmcharts/dataflow-nodered), that is derived from the (now deprecated) Helm chart [stable/node-red](https://github.com/helm/charts/tree/master/stable/node-red) .

-To deploy NodeRed, simply run the Ansible playbook `deploy_frost_playbook.yml` from within the ACN.
+To deploy NodeRed, simply run the Ansible playbook `deploy_frost_playbook.yml`.
 This will deploy all NodeRed applications in the K8s namespace _dataflow-stack_.

 ```
-cd ~/data-platform-k8s/03_setup_k8s_platform
+cd 03_setup_k8s_platform

 ansible-playbook -i inventory deploy_dataflow_stack.yml
 ```

-After a view minutes the deployment should be finished.

 If you want to deploy a certain NodeRed application (use case), you can use tags.

 ```
-cd ~/data-platform-k8s/03_setup_k8s_platform
+cd 03_setup_k8s_platform

 ansible-playbook -i inventory deploy_dataflow_stack.yml --tags "uc01"
 ```